Kai123375/Kai123375/README.md

 - 👋 Hi, I’m @Kai123375
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding on rasberry pi
+- 🌱 I’m currently learning coding an plant app
-- 💞️ I’m looking to collaborate on other rasberry pi projects
+- 💞️ I’m looking to collaborate on other python based projects

 <!---